-i) Valuation of biological assets
+(i) Valuation of biological assets

-The Group operates various farms and plantations for which the following significant biological assets, dairy cows and agricultural crops, are subject to fair valuation.
-These significant biological assets are fair valued by management using industry/market accepted valuation methodology and approaches.
+The Group operates various farms and plantations for which the following significant biological assets, dairy cows and agricultural crops, are measured at fair value.
+These significant biological assets are measured at fair value by management using industry/market accepted valuation methodology and approaches.
 As the measurement of fair value involves judgement on the assumptions and estimates used, we have considered this to be a key audit matter.

-Our responses
+Our responses and work performed